 Laser cutting employs high-powered solid state or CO2 lasers to vaporise material in the beam path.
 Spot size can be altered and the power can be adjusted to fully cut, kiss-cut or score a paper, film, or board substrate.
 This eliminates the need for mechanical dies, as the shape is defined digitally.
 Recent improvements in this technology mean there is less risk of burning and discolouration of the substrate.
 Furthermore the lasers can also be set to mark the stock to add security features or coding.

 Suppliers – such as Highcon and Motioncutter – stress the benefits of laser systems in eliminating tools and reducing set-up costs translating into savings in changeover time, labour and waste.
 After the initial learning curve, systems are flexible and easy to use.
 Furthermore there are advantages that are impossible using a fixed dies, such as varying the shape or perforation effects on each separate product.

 The sector that has embraced laser system most readily has been label finishing, followed by packaging and commercial print.
 Across the next five years it is likely laser cutting will become much more mainstream, with laser units more routinely integrated into printing and converting machinery.

-The state-of-the-art in print finishing and its evolution across 2018-2023 is analysed in full, and quantified via an exclusive market data set, in the new Smithers Pira report – The Future of Print Finishing Markets to 2023.
-The brochure for this in-depth strategic market study is available for download now.
+The state-of-the-art in print finishing and its evolution across 2018-2023 is analysed in full, and quantified via an exclusive market data set, in the new Smithers report - The Future of Print Finishing Markets to 2023.
+The brochure for this in-depth strategic market study is available for download.